groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/diagram-document-watermarking/edit-diagram-headers-footers-groupdocs-watermark-java/_index.md

 ---
-title: "Edit Diagram Headers & Footers in Java Using GroupDocs.Watermark&#58; A Comprehensive Guide"
+title: "How to Edit Header in Java Diagrams with GroupDocs.Watermark"
-description: "Learn to edit diagram headers and footers using GroupDocs.Watermark for Java.
-Follow this step-by-step guide to enhance your documents."
+description: "Learn how to edit header and how to replace footer in diagram files using GroupDocs.Watermark for Java.
+Follow this step‑by‑step guide."
-date: "2025-05-15"
+date: "2025-12-17"
 weight: 1
 url: "/java/diagram-document-watermarking/edit-diagram-headers-footers-groupdocs-watermark-java/"
 keywords: